luxonis/depthai-python/docs/source/samples/spatial_object_tracker.rst

 This example shows how to run MobileNetv2SSD on the RGB input frame, and perform spatial object tracking on persons.

+setConfidenceThreshold - confidence threshold above which objects are detected

 Demo
 ####